-From the Belgian flatland to the highest big walls in the World!
-Jorg it’s a complete climber, able to compete, as well on outdoor bouldering and climbing big walls!
+From the Dutch flatlands to the highest big walls in the World!
+Jorg is a complete climber, able to compete, as well on outdoor bouldering and climbing big walls!

 Goal oriented project planning is not only a theme in modern economy, but also a key feature in high end rock climbing.
 Pushing the limits in sport climbing and bouldering, but also pushing your own limits, regardless of the level you climb on, is closely linked not only to spending a lot of time on training and preparation, but most of all to a proper planning and execution.

 I’ve started climbing roughly twenty years ago, quickly realising that this is it; something I was willing to devote a large part of my life to.
 I’m a competitive person, so I constantly try to push my limits and see how far I can go and what I can achieve.
 For many years I hopped from one goal to the other, switching between bouldering, sport climbing and multi-pitch climbing, without clearly thinking of how to approach these goals.
 Visiting a climbing area the first time, I was more motivated to climb as much as possible, rather than spending time on one single route or boulder problem that would challenge me for more than a few tries.

 Then came Yosemite.
 I had decided to free climb ‘The Nose’, regardless of how long it would take.
 About two weeks into working my bud off, I suddenly realised to my surprise how much patience I had, working on a few meters of blank rock for days and days, refining the moves into perfection, happy with the slightest progress, even though I was still so far from completion.
 What I learned from climbing ‘The Nose’, is that the process counts, not the achievement.